-C. ROADMAPS (Academic Plans of Study)-
+ROADMAPS (Academic Plans of Study)

-- Full Time Roadmaps: students are enrolled for two academic years of traditional weekday classes from early September to mid-May.
+- 1. Full Time Roadmaps: students are enrolled for two academic years of traditional weekday classes from early September to mid-May.
 The week is divided between classes and assigned field work.
-Field work begins in the first year of studies. - 2.
-Part time Roadmaps (extended) students are enrolled in a minimum of 3 classes (9 credits). - Advanced Standing Roadmaps students have earned a baccalaureate degree in social work (BSW) from a CSWE accredited social work program within a minimum of five years (which may be extended at the discretion of the Associate Dean or designee), and have an overall degree GPA of 3.00 or better.
-Persons who have undergraduate degrees in other fields are not eligible for advanced standing. - Block Program Roadmaps Block Program roadmaps are based on a class schedule involving face-to-face (F2F) and online coursework.
+Field work begins in the first year of studies - 2.
+Part time Roadmaps (extended): students are enrolled in a minimum of 3 classes (9 credits). - 3.
+Advanced Standing Roadmaps: students have earned a baccalaureate degree in social work (BSW) from a CSWE accredited social work program within a minimum of five years (which may be extended at the discretion of the Associate Dean or designee) and have an overall degree GPA of 3.00 or better.
+Persons who have undergraduate degrees in other fields are not eligible for advanced standing. - 4.
+Block Program Roadmaps: Block Program roadmaps are based on a class schedule involving on-campus and online coursework.
 Students in the Block I or Block II Program take the majority of their courses during summer semesters.
+These students fulfill field work requirements during Fall and Spring semesters in their first and second years.
+Concurrently with first year field work, they must take generalist practice 1 and 2 and with second year field work they must take advanced practice 1 and 2.

-D. REQUIRED AND ELECTIVE COURSES (60 CREDITS)
+REQUIRED AND ELECTIVE COURSES

+(60 CREDITS TOTAL)